NexTre-dev/alphaver/items/obsidian_chestplate.md

 | 346 | 347 | obsidianArmor1 |

 ## Information
 A new chestplate.
-Has 2 protection points *(lilypad_qa only)* and adds 4 armor durability points when worn.
+Adds 2 S-like points *(lilypad_qa only)* and adds 4 armor points when worn.

 ## Obtaining the Item
 You can craft it with 8 obsidian ingots using a usual chestplate recipe.